 Symptoms such as ongoing sadness and frustration, along with the impact that the disease has on the people around you, may push you to find a treatment option.
 Depression causes a loss of interest in things you once loved and makes it hard to sleep or get up in the morning.
 At the same time, many people don’t want to deal with medications.

-Some medications can create side effects, such as changes in weight, moodiness and health complications.
+Some medications can cause side effects, such as changes in weight, moodiness and health complications, or reduced sex drive.
 Some people say they just do not feel like themselves.
 Others struggle with a lack of focus, lethargy and poor energy levels.
 For some, having to manage these types of side effects just doesn’t seem to be worth it.
+Also, after people are able to get their depression under control with the use of medication, they may be able to transition to a regimen of natural therapies for mental health maintenance without the need for further antidepressant use.

 Reasons to Look for Natural Remedies for Depression

 It’s always beneficial to incorporate a wide range of natural remedies into your life that boost mental well-being and overall physical health.
 Many of these can help you to work through minor depressive periods.
-For example, a focus on yoga and meditation can help to bring you back to a natural grounding, giving you more perspective.
-You may want to consider using music or social interaction to help improve the way you feel.
+Many people who suffer from depression and other mental health conditions look for natural solutions that enhance both their mental and overall health.
+These might include:

 The key here is to recognize that these types of natural remedies can help you cope with depression.
 They don’t cure it.
 In some situations, though, they can help you to start feeling better so you can get through the day.